 Born: November 3, 1983

 Tamba Boimah Hali was born November 3, 1983 in Gbarnga, Liberia and was sent to the United States as a 10-year-old by his mother, Rachel, to escape the violence of the Liberian civil war.
-Tamba’s biological father, Henry, was a chemistry professor at Fairleigh Dickinson University, and also taught at Teaneck High, where Tamba went on to star for the football and basketball teams.
+Tamba’s biological father, Henry, was a chemistry professor at Fairleigh Dickinson University and had managed to arrange a visa for himself and later his children, but not his wife.
+He also taught at Teaneck High, where Tamba went on to star for the football and basketball teams.

 The 2006 NFL draft featured several elite defensive ends, including Mario Williams of North Carolina State.
 Tamba was smaller than others at his position, but the Kansas Chiefs grabbed him with the 20th pick, figuring he might make a better linebacker.
 After signing his contract, he brought his mom to Kansas City.